Comparing Tabular and Multidimensional Solutions (SSAS)

 Tabular model databases support DAX calculations, DAX queries, and MDX queries.
 This is true at all compatibilities levels.
 Script languages are ASSL (over XMLA) for compatibility levels 1050-1103, and TMSL (over XMLA) for compatibility level 1200.

-Multidimensional model databases support MDX calculations and MDX queries as well as ASSL.
+Multidimensional model databases support MDX calculations, MDX queries, DAX queries, and ASSL.

 Data mining models support DMX and ASSL.